United States involvement in regime change

 Following the dissolution of the Soviet Union, the United States has led or supported wars to determine the governance of a number of countries.
-Stated U.S. aims in these conflicts have included fighting the War on Terror, as in the Afghan War, or removing weapons of mass destruction (WMDs), as in the Iraq War.
+Stated U.S. aims in these conflicts have included fighting the War on terror, as in the Afghan War, or removing supposed weapons of mass destruction (WMDs), as in the Iraq War.

 Prior to 1887

-1846–1848 Annexation of Texas and invasion of California
+1846–1848: Annexation of Texas and invasion of California

 The United States annexed the Republic of Texas, at the time considered by Mexico to be a rebellious state of Mexico.
 During the war with Mexico that ensued, the United States seized Alta California from Mexico.

 1865–1867: Mexico

 While the American Civil War was taking place in the United States, France and other countries invaded Mexico to collect debts.
 France then installed Habsburg prince Maximilian I as the Emperor of Mexico.
-After the Civil war ended, the United States began supporting the Liberal forces of Benito Juárez (who had been the interim President of Mexico since 1858 under the liberal Constitution of 1857 and then elected as president in 1861 before the French invasion) against the forces of Maximilian.
-The United States began sending and dropping arms into Mexico and many Americans fought alongside Juarez.
-Eventually, Juarez and the Liberals took back power and executed Maximillian I. The United States was against it and had invoked the Monroe Doctrine.
+After the Civil War ended, the United States began supporting the Liberal forces of Benito Juárez (who had been the interim President of Mexico since 1858 under the liberal Constitution of 1857 and then elected as president in 1861 before the French invasion) against the forces of Maximilian.
+The United States began sending and dropping arms into Mexico and many Americans fought alongside Juárez.
+Eventually, Juárez and the Liberals took back power and executed Maximillian I. The United States opposed Maximilian and had invoked the Monroe Doctrine.
 William Seward said afterwards "The Monroe Doctrine, which eight years ago was merely a theory, is now an irreversible fact."